KPPU Won the Tire Cartel Cessation in Supreme Court.

 - Sentencing Cessation Petitioners I and II to pay for the case fees in the examination of the cessation stipulated amounting to IDR2,500,000.00 (two million five hundred thousand Rupiah).

-On December 10, 2014, KPPU previously issued a decision to 6 (six) tire producing business actors, namely PT Bridgestone Tire Indonesia, PT Sumi Rubber Indonesia, PT Gajah Tunggal, Tbk., PT Goodyear Indonesia, Tbk., PT Elang Perdana Tyre Industry, and PT Industri Karet Deli to have legally and convincingly violated Articles 5 and 11 of Law Number 5 Year 1999 regarding Prohibition of Monopolistic Practices and Unfair Business Competition.
-The Panel of Commission has also imposed penalty on each of the Reported Parties amounting to IDR25 Billion (Twenty-five billion rupiah) that must be paid to the state treasury.
-Based on the aforementioned Decision KPPU No. 08/KPPU- I/2014, the Reported Parties have file a remedy in the form of objection with the District Court.
+On December 10, 2014, KPPU issued a decision to 6 (six) tire manufacturer, namely PT Bridgestone Tire Indonesia, PT Sumi Rubber Indonesia, PT Gajah Tunggal, Tbk., PT Goodyear Indonesia, Tbk., PT ElangPerdanaTyre Industry, and PT IndustriKaret Deli to have legally and convincingly violated Articles 5 and 11 of Law Number 5 Year 1999 regarding Prohibition of Monopolistic Practices and Unfair Business Competition.
+The Panel of Commission has also imposed penalty on each of the Reported Parties amounting to IDR25 Billion (twenty-five billion Rupiah) that must be paid to the state treasury.
+Based on the aforementioned Decision KPPU No. 08/KPPU- I/2014, the Reported Parties have filed a remedy in the form of objection with the District Court.

-Upon the rejection of the petition filed by the extraordinary remedy Petitioners through Cassation by the Supreme Court, Decision of the KPPU No. 08/KPPU- I/2014 regarding Alleged Violation of Article 5 paragraph (1) and Article 11 of Law Number 5 Year 1999 in Automotive Industry regarding the Four-Wheeled Motor Vehicle Tire Cartel has had a permanent legal force (inkracht).
+Upon the rejection of the petition filed by the extraordinary remedy Petitioners through Cessation by the Supreme Court, Decision of the KPPU No. 08/KPPU- I/2014 regarding Alleged Violation of Article 5 paragraph (1) and Article 11 of Law Number 5 Year 1999 in Automotive Industry regarding the Four-Wheeled Motor Vehicle Tire Cartel has had a permanent legal force (inkracht).